Marcello Cherchi, M.D., Ph.D • Page last modified: April 27, 2021

-Cherchi and Yacovino recently published a paper entititled "Histology and neuroanatomy suggest a unified mechanism to explain the distribution of lesion patterns in acute vestibular neuropathy" (2021)
+Cherchi and Yacovino published a paper in Experimental Brain Research entititled "Histology and?neuroanatomy suggest a?unified mechanism to?explain the?distribution of?lesion patterns in?acute vestibular neuropathy" (2021).

 Histology: Proportion of fibers from each organelle in ascending order